saolsen/old-mp-game/README.md

 * Some deployment stuff to deploy the server to digitalocean.

 There's gonna be another script too called `setup_server_host.sh` that is a script you can run on a freshly provisioned digitalocean ubuntu vm that sets up any of the dependencies you need to run the server.
 This is mostly gonna just be like the upstart stuff and a caddyfile.
 Then travis can push the build artifacts to the server and restart it (a couple of scp/ssh commands) I'll need to make sure creds and everything line up everywhere.

+I want to make sure I can easily set up digitalocean and get travis to deploy to it.
+I want travis to copy the app bundles and the server, then restart caddy and the server.
+I think I just have to set up a user, set up ssh for that user, then just ssh in from travis, gotta just give it the private key.

+Set up some s3 creds on the box so we can pull and push to s3. travis pushes builds there and we pull them. then just a script to log into a box, pull the latest release and restart everything.

+If I could get travis to create a github release if it's a tag and then push the assets there that would be pretty dope.

+Make a few thing things to upload to releases. for osx
+- upload a zip file of the osx client for linux
+- upload a tar.gz file of the linux client
+- upload a tar.gz file of the server
+- upload a tar.gz file of the website
+- TODO: upload the windows client

+Then my deploy script can simply log into the box, pull the release down, unpack it to the right spots and restart stuff.
+Easy.

+## Site
+The site is hosted with Caddy and built using hugo.
+To develop locally you probably want both of those installed.

+For the site this is what I want.
+A nice front page.
+Says some stuff about the game and the current version.
+Download links to the clients.